SpecFlowOSS/SpecFlowWiki/Configuration.md

 </configuration>
 ```

-The following example shows all possible configuration option with their default values (the config section definition has been omitted for better readability).
+The following example shows all possible configuration options with their default values (the config section definition has been omitted for better readability).

 ```xml
 <specFlow>